bandyopd/PLScure/README.md

 >- `Z` is an n times r dimensional covariate matrix included in the single index of the latency component; each column vector will be standardized to mean 0 and variance 1
 >- `Yi` is a vector of observed event or censoring times
 >- `cen` is a vector of censoring indicator that takes 0 for censoring and 1 for events
->- `K1` is the positive integer associated with m<sub>1</sub>, the number of basis functions used in approximating the `G` function, set to 3 by default
+>- `K1` is the positive integer associated with m<sub>1</sub>, the number of basis functions used to approximate the `G` function, set to 3 by default
->- `K2` is the positive integer associated with the perturbation constant in the profile likelihood approach for the estimation of the standard error of parameter estimates, set to 5 by default
+>- `K2` is the positive integer associated with the perturbation constant in the profile likelihood approach for the estimation of the standard error of Euclidean parameter estimates, set to 5 by default
->- `M2` is potentially a vector of positive integers pertaining to the candidates for the search of the optimal value of m<sub>2</sub>, the number of basis functions used in approximating the `H` function, set to 1:5 by default
+>- `M2` is a vector of positive integers pertaining to the candidates for the search of the optimal value of m<sub>2</sub>, the number of basis functions used to approximate the `H` function, using AIC, set to 1:5 by default
 >- `tolerance` is the stopping criterion for the EM algorithm, set to 10^{-4} by default
 >- `attempt` is the number of random initializations of the parameter values used to perform the EM algorithm per each combination of `K1` and `M2`, set to 10 by default
 >- `SE_est` is an option for computing the estimated standard error, set to TRUE by default